 Many advisors tell their clients to push off drawing from their RRSPs for as long as possible in order to avoid taxes.
 This strategy is flawed because paying those taxes is inevitable.
 If you die without a spouse or beneficiary, and you have a large RRSP balance, half of that will be given away to CRA.
 The solution we see is to start drawing early from your RRSPs, and to pay those taxes equally over a longer period of time.

 If you don’t plan on retiring but have a large RRSP balance, consider not paying yourself from your corporation.
 Instead, start drawing from your RRSPs.
 There are simple strategies to help draw the funds out of the corporation tax-free and minimize the corporate tax bill upon death.

 Life insurance pays out tax-free directly to the beneficiaries of your choice.
 We recommend owning life insurance inside your corporation, and naming your corporation as the beneficiary.
 When you die, the proceeds can be drawn out of your corporation through a notional account known as the capital dividend account.
 Then it can be paid to whomever you have named as the beneficiary.

 Life insurance is a great product to minimize taxes, cover debts, even out your estate, between your beneficiaries, and much more.

-If you want to learn how to prepare your family financially for when you pass away, visit our Contact Page to get in touch with us and we’d be happy to run you through our full financial Blueprint process.
+If you want to learn how to prepare your family financially for when you pass away, book a call and we’d be happy to run you through our full financial Blueprint process.